mfig0321/FF-Scraping/README.md

 ## Notes

-- Update script parameters as needed for your league or data source.

 - All Scipts will ask for these input.
   - Will ask for input for league_id.
   - Will ask for input for league_name

     - reg_season_scraper_single:
       - Will ask for inout for target season (e.g. 2012)
       - Will output csv with name {season}.csv in Single_Script/Seasons directory
     - reg_season_scraper_range:
       - Will ask for start season year (e.g. 2012)
       - Will ask for end season year (e.g. 2024)
       - Will output a csv for each year in range of start and end years in directory Range_Script directory
     - reg_season_range_combined:
       - Will ask for start season year (e.g. 2012)
       - Will ask for end season year (e.g. 2024)
       - Will out put a single csv with combinbed reg season totals for range of start and end years.
 In directory Range_Combined_Script

 ## Credits

 - github username: sawyercole
 - name: Sawyer Cole
   - used his  csvWriting script from https://github.com/sawyercole/FF-Scraping as template

 ## TODO

-- add post season stats
+- Add post season stats
+- Add other stats
+  - Total points scored for
+  - Total point scored against
+  - What ever the community request
 ## License

 MIT